jd041/jd041.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

-<p>I am passionate about deep learning.
-Previously, I was an undergraduate research assistant at RISELab under the supervision of professor Joseph Gonzalez and PhD candidate Nathan Pemberton.
-I worked on the KaaS(Kernel as a Service) project.
-Now, I am working on deep learning for code vulnerability detection.</p>
+<p>I am passionate about deep learning and computer systems.
+Previously, I was an undergraduate research assistant at <a href="https://rise.cs.berkeley.edu/">RISELab</a> under the supervision of professor Joseph Gonzalez and Dr. Nathan Pemberton.
+I worked on the KaaS (Kernel as a Service) project.
+Now, I am working on deep learning for code vulnerability detection and the <a href="https://skyplane.org/">Skyplane</a> project at the <a href="https://sky.cs.berkeley.edu/">SkyLab</a>.</p>

 <h2>Skills</h2>